-From start to finish the six greatest weeks of your life.
+From start to finish, the greatest summer of your life.

 This trip is hard.
 Really hard.
 But it’s simple, too.
-Just wake up every day for six weeks, get on your bike and head west.
+Just wake up every day for six weeks, get on the bike and head west.
 It’s no more complicated than that.

 Sharing the experience with your group and your Overland leaders makes all the difference.
 We can promise you this: you have never relied on the support and encouragement, the friendship and fun of any group of people as much as you will on the American Challenge.
 That is what makes it so great.

-There are markers all along the way of your group’s steady progress toward the Pacific.
+There are markers all along the way of our steady progress toward the Pacific.
 Reaching the Mississippi.
 Rolling across the Great Plains.
 Climbing the Rockies.
 Marveling at the desert.
 Riding up and over the San Gabriels and into Los Angeles.

-On the last day of the trip, you’ll reach the coast.
-You’ll sprint across the sand, front wheels in hand and dive into the crashing waves.
-Surrounded by trip mates with whom you have shared every day, every mile and every moment of these past six weeks, you’ll scream, yell, shout and hug.
-You’ll know then how hard, how simple, and how wonderful the American Challenge is.
+On the last day of the trip, we’ll reach the coast.
+We’ll sprint across the sand, front wheels in hand, and dive into the crashing waves.
+Surrounded by trip mates with whom we have shared every day, every mile and every moment of these past six weeks, we’ll scream, yell, shout and hug.
+And you’ll know then how hard, how simple and how wonderful the American Challenge is.

-We’ll meet in Charleston, South Carolina.
+We’ll meet in Savannah, Georgia.
 On the first day of our ride, we’ll watch the sun rise over the Atlantic, dip our front wheels in a gentle breaker and look west to begin our trek to the Pacific.
-This first section of the trip will bring us to the heart of the South as we make our way across South Carolina toward Georgia and our first state line.
+This first section of the trip will bring us to the heart of the South as we make our way across Georgia and toward our first state line.

 We’ll triumphantly cross the Mississippi River, the first major landmark of our trip, and enter Arkansas.
-Here, the rolling hills of South Carolina, Alabama and Mississippi slowly give way to short, but steep climbs through the beautiful Ozark Mountains.
+Here, the rolling hills of Georgia, Alabama and Mississippi slowly give way to short but steep climbs through the beautiful Ozarks.

 We’ll hit our stride as we meet the sparse beauty of the Great Plains and ride through golden fields.
 The Rockies slowly rise above the horizon as we pedal west.